 For more information, visit the Click Foundation.

-Ellerman House ArtAngels is a charity auction held in Cape Town each year for the benefit of the Click Foundation and their implementation partners.
-At each event there’s a limited auction of fine art pieces – kindly donated by some of South Africa’s leading artists – plus raffle draws, prizes, food, wine and music.
+Ellerman House ArtAngels is an annual charity event for the benefit of the Click Foundation and their implementation partners.
+The event includes a limited auction of fine art pieces – kindly donated by some of South Africa’s leading artists – plus raffle prizes and exceptional South African food, wine, music and hospitality.

 It all started when five individuals in their 50’s pooled their considerable skills and experience to create innovative, world-class conservation projects in diverse and threatened habitats throughout Africa.
 Paul Harris, owner of Ellerman House is one of the five individuals and we work closely with Great Plains Conservation, in any areas possible.
 Their mission is to find the right formula of conservation, communities and commerce that would make a lasting, sustainable difference to the world’s iconic wildlife and wildernesses.